Different Types of Aggregate, Their Uses, and Sizes

 Drainage

 Aggregates with limited fine particle size content will have large contiguous voids when compacted.
-This allows water to pass freely through the aggregate.
+This allows water to pass freely through the aggregate, highlighting the importance of drainage in construction.
 Drainage aggregates are used to create pathways for water and other liquids.
-Trenches filled with drainage aggregates are constructed alongside roads and rail lines to lower groundwater levels and remove stormwater.
+Trenches filled with drainage aggregates are constructed alongside roads and railways to lower groundwater levels and remove stormwater.

 How are aggregates classified?

 As with all construction products, aggregates must be classified and have characteristics relating to specific functions and applications.
-Aggregates are typically defined by origin or source, particle shape, particle size, and density.
+The classifications of aggregates are typically defined by origin or source, particle shape, particle size, and density.

 Origin